- November 7, 2022

 It is worthy of note that chiropractic manipulation is a highly controlled procedure that rarely causes discomfort.
 The chiropractor adapts the procedure to meet the specific needs of each patient.
 They also explain to the patient the extent and length of the treatment.

-Common Chiropractic Methods for Chiropractic Treatment in Coral Springs, FL
+Common Chiropractic Methods for Chiropractic Treatment in Florida

-We have curated a list of them to give you an insight into how chiropractic treatment in Coral Springs, FL, works.
+We have curated a list of them to give you an insight into how chiropractic treatment in Florida works.
+These are some of the most popular chiropractic methods:

 The Gonstead technique is used to restore normal disc alignment, reduce pain and stiffness, and restore maximum range of mobility.
 It can be administered with the patient sitting up or lying on their side.
 It differs from the diversified technique in that it focuses primarily on P-A adjusting rather than on rotary adjusting but is still done manually (by hand) and usually results in joint cavitation.